wimselloop/stories/README.md

 ## The Wimsel Loop on GitHub

-I searched around for a while, looking at different platforms to write stories "in the open" (i.e. where readers, if they chose, could follow my process from draft to completed manuscript), and being a software developer, finally decided to just drop open source documents into a public repo, and see what happened.
+I searched around for a while, looking at different platforms to write stories "in the open" (i.e. where readers, if they chose, could follow the process from draft to completed manuscript), and being a software developer, finally decided to just drop open source documents into a public repo, and see what happened.

 ## The Rights of Reader and Writer